-The Natural Fibre Company is a specialist, vertically integrated mill and the only company we know of which spins both woollen and worsted yarns under the same roof.
-We have a dye plant and are licensed for organic production by the Soil Association.
+The Natural Fibre Company is a specialist, vertically integrated mill and the only one in the country to spin both woollen and worsted yarns under the same roof – providing a convenient, reliable and affordable service for customers in the UK and throughout the world.

-Myra Mortlock took The Natural Fibre Company to Lampeter in mid Wales in 1991, continuing the business she bought from Rose Elworthy who launched it in the mid-1980s as the Amy Rose Collection in Merthyr Tydfil, south Wales.
-At Lampeter, the mill spun wool on a small scale, largely for smallholders.
-With her husband Philip, Myra carried on producing natural and un-dyed wool spun in the traditional way.
+Myra Mortlock buys the company from Rose, renaming the business The Natural Fibre Company and moves it to Lampeter in mid Wales.
+At Lampeter, the mill spins wool on a small scale, largely for smallholders.
+With her husband Philip, Myra produces natural and un-dyed wool, spun in the traditional way.

 The Mortlocks retire and approach their customer, Cornish born, Gotland sheep breeder, Sue Blacker about taking over the business.